charlieroth/dotfiles/README.md

-# Dotfiles

-Dotfiles and tools I usually install when setting up a new machine
+`dotfiles` and tools to install when setting up a machine

 ## Raycast